DS-Homebrew/nds-bootstrap/.github/issue_template.md

 -->
 ### Your console

-Tell us which console do you have:
+Tell us which console you are using:

 - [ ]  DS Phat/Lite
 - [ ]  DSi (XL)